devd4n/quansible/README.md

 ./private/hosts
 ./private/groups

 in this directories are files, that shouldn't be public available like the infrastructure, vars, vaults, ips and so on.
-(If needed ths part can also be versionized in github or somewhere else)
+(If needed ths part can also be versionized in a private/secure git server or somewhere else)

 ### the public part